National Debt Clock: Context

-Durst said in 2006 that the clock was a non-partisan effort to think about intergenerational equity: "We're a family business.
+Seymour's son Douglas said in 2006 that the clock was a non-partisan effort to think about intergenerational equity: "We're a family business.
 We think generationally, and we don't want to see the next generation crippled by this burden."

-Seymour's son Douglas said his father had been toying with the basic idea of drawing attention to the growing national debt since at least 1980, when during the holiday season he sent cards to senators and congressmen that said "Happy New Year.
-Your share of the national debt is $35,000".
+Seymour had been toying with the basic idea of drawing attention to the growing national debt since at least 1980.
+During that year's Christmas and holiday season, he sent cards to senators and congressmen that said "Happy New Year" and telling them their share of the national debt.
+Sources disagree on the exact amounts mentioned in the cards; The New York Times mentions a figure of $35,000, while The Washington Post mentions a figure of $5,000.
 In the early 1980s, when Seymour first developed the idea of a constantly updated clock, the technology required to implement the project was not yet available.
 Back then, the debt was quickly approaching $1 trillion.

 First clock

 The first National Debt Clock was installed on February 20, 1989.
 The national debt stood at US$2.7 trillion that year.
 The original 11 × 26 ft clock was constructed at a cost of $100,000.
 It cost $500 per month to maintain the display's 305 lightbulbs.
 It was mounted on a now-demolished Durst building at Sixth Avenue near 42nd Street (a block from Times Square), facing the north side of 42nd Street and Bryant Park.
 Built by the New York sign company Artkraft Strauss, the clock featured a dot-based segment display emulating the then-typical character resolution of 5-by-7.
 Similar to the second clock, the updating mechanism was such that the display was set to the estimated speed of debt growth (odometer-style) and adjusted weekly according to the latest numbers published by the United States Treasury.
 Durst vowed that the clock would "be up as long as the debt or the city lasts," and that "if it bothers people, then it's working."